Gnaten/maybechouette/README.md

-for the cool kids with small penises
+for the cool kids with small penial canals